Nobel laureate Stiglitz sees Italy, others leaving euro zone in coming years

 "There will still be a euro zone in 10 years, but the question is, what will it look like?
 It's very unlikely that it will still have 19 members.
 It's difficult to say who will still belong," the paper quoted Stiglitz as saying.

 "The people in Italy are increasingly disappointed in the euro," Stiglitz was quoted as saying.
-"Italians are starting to realise that Italy doesn't work in the euro," he added.
+"Italians are starting to realize that Italy doesn't work in the euro," he added.

 He said Germany had already accepted that Greece would leave the euro zone, noting that he had advised both Greece and Portugal in the past to exit the single currency.